Transducers: Energy Conversion, Types, Applications, and Best Practices

 What are transducer categories?

-Transducers can be categorized into sensors, actuators, and transceivers.
+Transducers can be divided into sensors, actuators, and transceivers.

-• Sensors: Convert physical phenomena into electrical signals.
+• Sensors: They convert physical phenomena into electrical signals.
 Examples include measurement microphones (condenser, electret, and MEMS microphones) and vibration transducers (accelerometers, geophones, optical laser vibrometers, LVDTs, and laser displacement sensors).

-• Actuators: Convert electrical signals into physical actions.
-Examples include loudspeakers (which convert electrical signals into sound waves) and electrostatic actuators (used for precise movements and calibrations).
+• Actuators: They convert electrical signals into physical actions.
+Examples include speakers (which convert electrical signals into sound waves), mechanical actuators (vibration exciters, shakers), and electrostatic actuators (used for precise movements and calibrations).

-• Transceivers: Transmit and receive signals.
-Examples include ultrasonic transceivers used in medical ultrasound and sonar systems, and acoustic modems used in underwater communication.
+• Transceivers: They transmit and receive signals.
+Examples include ultrasonic transceivers used in medicine (ultrasonography) and sonar systems, as well as acoustic modems used in underwater communication.

 What are the main transducer characteristics?

-The main transducer characteristics in sound and vibration include:
+The main characteristics of transducers in sound and vibration applications include:

 Operating Range: